How can Hesston College help me succeed academically?

-Students with a disability need to share professional documentation (most recent IEP, Summary of Performance or school psychological evaluation) of the disability with the Disability Services Coordinator in order to receive the accommodations they need to be successful.
-Common accommodations include extended time or a quiet place to take tests, books in electronic format, note taking services or nutritional accommodations.
-Even if you do not request accommodations, it is helpful if your documentation is on file if you decide to request accommodations in the future.
+Students with disabilities must share documentation of their disabilities from a qualified, licensed professional with the disability services coordinator to receive accommodations.
+Common accommodations include extended time or a quiet place to take exams, books in electronic format, note taking services or nutritional accommodations.
 To request accommodations, please complete this form.

 For a student who is still deciding, being in college can actually be helpful in the decision-making process.
 Enrolling in general education and exploratory Courses at Hesston College introduces you to a variety of majors that you may have not previously considered.
 General education courses are the foundation for many college level degrees.

 First-year Seminar is a one credit course which is linked to a general education course taken in the first semester.
 This seminar offers information and skills needed to be a successful student in the context of a general education course.
 Several times during the semester, all first year students will meet as a group for common learning experiences such as forums or service activities.

 Writing Assistants are students who are trained to work with their peers in all stages of the writing process for assignments in any class.
 When you submit a rough draft for peer feedback and sign up for a conference time, fellows comment on your writing and suggest revisions for improvement.
 Writing Assistants also host in-class and out-of-class workshops on a variety of writing topics such as source integration, plagiarism and citation styles.